Two new products were announced from CHERRY yesterday - see what you make of them!

 Personally I think the 8.0 looks quite elegant, and I rather like the Yoga Pad-esque foot (though I wouldn't let it touch anything vulnerable to scratching).
 I don't like the caps, but that's par for the course with backlit boards, and anyway I'm not the target market.
 As for the 9, it's like the 8's caps but even more so - I think it's bloomin' hideous, but they're not aiming it at me, they're going for the Razer market.
 I just hope they don't have some enormity like the ever-lit LED on the 6...

-I must agree with 100% the first one is really awful.002 wrote: ↑The first one physically hurts me to look at.
+002 wrote: The first one physically hurts me to look at.

 Second one obviously draws its inspiration from Apple keyboards which I suppose is a safer bet but pretty uninspiring.